2021 in Kerala: September

 1 Sept – The jury of 29th Kerala State Television Award finds no Television serial worthy for the awards and announces no awards in the category.

 4 Sept – Antony Raju, Minister of Transport, announces that Government of Kerala is exploring possibilities of opening Kerala State Beverages Corporation outlets in Kerala State Road Transport Corporation bus terminal complexes to raise extra revenue.
 Social media reacts to the plan with a flurry of Memes and Internet trolls.

 5 Sept – a 12-year-old boy died in Kozhikode following Nipah virus infection.

 8 Sept – the first batch of girl cadets takes admission to Sainik School, Kazhakootam.
 The batch comprises ten cadets selected from Kerala, Bihar and Uttar Pradesh.
 Prior to this only girls who were children of staff were allowed admission in the school.

 9 Sept – the Bishop of Diocese of Pala Joseph Kallarangatt triggered a controversy in the state by making a remark that Christian girls are falling prey to Love Jihad and Narcotic Jihad.

 10 Sept – controversy erupts in Kannur University over inclusion of works of Rashtriya Swayamsevak Sangh ideologue Vinayak Damodar Savarkar, Deendayal Upadhyaya and M. S. Golwalkar in the Master of Arts (Governance and Politics) curriculum.

 26 Sept – a con-artist named Monson Mavunkal from Cherthala was arrested by Kerala Police for swindling crores of rupees by selling fake antique artifacts.

 October

 1 Oct – a 22-year-old girl, who was a graduation student at St. Thomas College, Palai murdered by her classmate within college premises after an examination.

+7 Oct - Supreme Court of India upheld the National Green Tribunal decision that stipulates 200 metres as minimum distance between quarries and residential buildings.

 10 Oct- Diesel fuel prices breaches INR 100 mark in Kerala at parts of Thiruvananthapuram district and Idukki district.

 13 Oct – District Additional Sessions Court, Kollam which found the husband Sooraj guilty in the 'Uthra Murder Case', awarded double life sentence to the convict.
 The convict had murdered his wife Uthra by using a venomous snake.

 14 Oct – Trivandrum International Airport is taken over by Adani Group from Airports Authority of India.